onezerocompany/.github/.github/ISSUE_TEMPLATE/feature.md

 ---
-name: Requested
+name: Feature
-about: A requested feature by a user
+about: Features we think of ourselves
 labels: feature, needs-labels
 ---